Research

 Research on dugongs in the Red Sea began with largely anatomical and physiological work on dugongs that were accidentally killed or purposely netted.

-Currently, largely to observations of live dugongs in the wild and to data that can be collected underwater during SCUBA diving, snorkeling, and stranded carcass.
+Currently, largely due to observations of live dugongs in the wild and to data that can be collected underwater during SCUBA diving, snorkeling, and stranded carcasses.

 A male dugong calf of 120cm long was observed in Wadi El-Gemal National Park on September 29th, 2015.
 It was released back to the sea but was found dead on October 4th, 2015.
 Photo ID confirmed the individual.
 The time budget of behavioural activities was recorded before and after stranding.